Refactoring

 • Use version control (e.g. git)

-• Run unit tests
+• Run (unit) tests

-• Use tools (if available)
+• Use tools (editor or LLM)

 • Make one change at a time